-While working from home almost certainly requires a computer, wireless router, and modem, for this story, we focused on all the other things you may need, asking our sources about essentials like desks and chairs as well as less obvious things that help them stay productive day in and day out.
-Below, their recommendations for stuff that can make working from home more productive and enjoyable — from coffee brewers to gel seat cushions to radiation-blocking laptop pads — which we’ve supplemented with some other Strategist-approved products we’ve found to be helpful for getting work done no matter where you may be doing it.
+A note that while working from home almost certainly requires a computer, wireless router, and modem, for this story, we focused on all the other things you may need, from essentials like desks, chairs, and monitors to less obvious things that our sources say help one stay productive day in and day out.
+Read on for 46 things that will not only make working from home more productive and enjoyable, but will crucially help to keep burnout at bay, too.

-To start, the folks we spoke to say you’ll need a workspace (a.k.a., a dedicated desk or table).
+To start, the folks we spoke to say you’ll need a workspace (a.k.a. a dedicated desk or table).
 “Research like this 2017 Harvard study shows it’s better for your mental health to keep the spaces you sleep, relax, and work in separate,” says product manager Nehemiah Blackburn, who works for his New Hampshire–based tech company remotely from his New York City home five days a week.
-“Working from your bed and couch may seem convenient and even more comfortable,” adds finance associate Daniel Kim, whose day job often requires him to continue working once he gets home, “but in the long run it puts you in the wrong mental state to get meaningful work done.”
+While “working from your bed and couch may seem convenient and even more comfortable,” finance associate Daniel Kim, whose day job often requires him to continue working once he gets home, admits that, “in the long run, it puts you in the wrong mental state to get meaningful work done.”

 If you are lacking a table that can function as a dedicated workspace, Elise Yeo-Donaldson, who works from home for a London–based educational-tech start-up, recommends this desk that she says is both affordable and quite user-friendly.
 “It’s originally an architecture table, but I use it for normal work with a laptop and notebook,” she says.
 “I didn’t expect how useful being able to change the angle of the desk would be, and the glass top is incredibly easy to clean.”